dwellir-public/rpc-perf/README.md

 ## Running test on Polkadot prod node

 - This test will need to be in sync with polkadot network.
 To make the sync faster run the following command which will download the latest chain snapshot (~45G).
+Do not run this once you have synced the chain as it could corrupt the chain database.
 `make download-snapshot`

 - Rebuild test client when code changes or new code is pulled from repository